-Area courses focus on Old World, Middle Eastern, Mesoamerican, and Andean prehistory; and on contemporary cultures of the United States, the Middle East, and Middle America.
+Area courses focus on the prehistory of the Old World, the Middle East, Mesoamerica, the Andes and North America.
+Cultural courses focus on the contemporary cultures of the United States, the Middle East, Middle America, and Africa.
 Students wishing to focus on the prehistory and ethnography of other regions of the world may do so through tutorials.

-Facilities: The Hal C. Ball Anthropology Laboratory and Seminar room houses a 2,000 -volume library on Mesoamerican anthropology.
-It also contains a collection of anthropology texts and manuals, a series of hominid and primate skulls, a slide collection, an oral history archive, audio-visual and photographic equipment, and a computer workstation for student use.
+Facilities: The Hal C. Ball Anthropology Laboratory houses a 2,000-volume library on Mesoamerican anthropology.
+It also contains a collection of anthropology texts and manuals, a series of hominid and primate skulls, several large slide collections, audio-visual and photographic equipment, and PC and MAC computer workstations for student use.